LSS-commits/foodorder/README.md

 # Bab's Food Corner - Food Order App
-I am currently working on an online food store with Angular 13.
+I am currently working on a food store with Angular 13.
 The back-end code will be available in another repository.

 # Overview
 - Presentation of products